When you learn how to make organic liquid fertilizer, you discover a goldmine for your garden.

 Can organic liquid fertilizer replace composting?

-However, what if for whatever reason you can’t get enough organic compost fertilizer for your garden?
-An organic liquid fertilizer (also known as a fermented bio liquid) can be used in place of compost.
+What if for whatever reason you can’t get enough organic compost fertilizer for your garden?
+A fermented bio liquid is part of the answer.

 - Liquid Herb Hormone (OHN)